Board of Education

 Wes Jamison grew up in Jackson County.
 He attended Scotts Creek Elementary School, graduated from Smoky Mountain High School, and went on to N.C.
 State University majoring in structural engineering.
 About a year after Mr. Jamison returned to the Jackson County, he was hired as an engineer for the N.C.
 Department of Transportation.
 Mr. Jamison is married and his children attend Jackson County Public Schools.

-Mr. Jamison was elected to serve a four-year term beginning July 2016.
+Mr. Jamison was elected to serve a four-year term beginning July 2016, and re-elected July 2020.
+His current term expires in 2024.

 Mrs. Abigail Clayton